GrossDesignCo/concordance-app-poc/public/scripture/proverbs/proverbs-8/proverbs-8.englishNatural.md

 between paths she has stationed-herself; To the hand of gates, to the mouth of a city, incoming of openings she cries-out;

-He-Who-Is acquired me, the heading of his way, before his works from that-time.
+He-Who-Is (YHWH) acquired me, the heading of his way, before his works from that-time.
 From the-age I was poured-out, from the heading, from the-east of land.